 What pops up is a menu of block types, but not necessarily the menu of common block types we’ve seen so far.
 After you type the slash, try typing a letter, any letter: we’ll go with “T” for this example.

 Ooooo.
 What comes up is a list of block types that start with T, or prominently feature a T, some of which you probably didn’t know were there (“Heading” will pop up here too, because it’s another way of saying “Title”).

 What’s happening here is that you’re using a “slash command.”
 By typing that slash, you’re telling WordPress, “Hey, listen!
 I’m about to ask you for something.”
 Then you’re typing in what that something is.

-Meanwhile, WordPress is so excited to fulfill your request that it’s anticipating what it will be: when you typed that “T,” WordPress narrowed down your menu to just the block types that start with, or prominently include, a T.
+Meanwhile, WordPress is so excited to fulfill your request (really stretching this metaphor here) that it’s anticipating what it will be: when you typed that “T,” WordPress narrowed down your menu to just the block types that start with, or prominently include, a T.

 Keep typing, and it will narrow it down further.
 Type the whole thing and hit Enter, and it’ll fulfill your request right there.

 So for example, if you type “/list,” then hit Enter, you’ll create a List block, no mouse clicks required.

 The other cool thing about the slash command in this instance is that it’s a great way to see the many, many types of blocks that are hidden away in Gutenberg: just type random first letters and see what happens.
 It’s not exactly elegant, but it’s kinda fun, so go for it!
 We’ll also be going over a complete list of all the blocks in a future article.

 Changing block type, Option 3: the “Change block type” button